pascomnet/documentation/site/content/client-desktop-userguide/pascom-groups/_index.en.md

 ## Delete a pascom Group

-Delete a pascom group by removing **all participants** from a group and finally leaving the **group yourself**.
+Delete a pascom group by removing **all participants** from a group and finally leaving the {{< ui-button "Group yourself">}}.
 The group then disappears from the system.

 </br>